rikulo/rikulo-docs/Views/Fundamentals/Style_with_CSS.md

     view.width = 200; //Correct
     view.profile.width = "flex"; //Correct (it will be handled by layout manager later)

+Moreover, it is suggested to use Rikulo's [layout facility](../../Layouts/index.md) to handle the postion and layout of the user interface.
+It is more convenient, and it will adjust automatically based on the resolution of the device.

 ##Assign CSS Classes

 You can assign any number of CSS classes to views.